Part Four – Smart Money

 In Atlas Shrugged, Ayn Rand also told a different story of an heiress.
 Dagny Taggart too was largely self-educated, but unlike Isabel Archer, Dagny had begun putting her knowledge to work at an early age.
 Dagny had decided by the time she was nine to run the Taggart Transcontinental Railroad, the company she and her brother inherited by way of the founder, her grandfather Nathaniel Taggart.
 At 16 she took a job on the railroad as a night operator, working nights so that she could study engineering during the day.
 She worked her way through the ranks to Vice President of Operations, and she ran the railroad in all but name, while her brother, James, a crony capitalist, held the position of President.
 Dagny ran the railroad for profit, for money.
 She understood that she was part of “the aristocracy of money. . . . the only real aristocracy, if people understood what it means, which they don’t.”
 It was an aristocracy based on the achievements of people who understood the value of money.

 For Dagny, it was not stupid or vulgar to understand money, it was stupid and vulgar not to.
 To understand money was to understand the value of things.
-In the depiction of Dagny’s formal debut, for example Rand highlighted the difference between profit-motivated Dagny and her more patrician guests.
+In the depiction of Dagny’s formal debut, for example Rand highlighted the difference between profit-motivated Dagny and the other guests.
 Because it was Dagny’s first formal gala, her mother took a moment to explain to her the meaning of elegance: “Dagny, there are things I would like you to learn to notice,” she said, “lights, colors, flowers, music.
 They are not as negligible as you might think.”
 Dagny listened and agreed but corrected her mother on one point: “I never thought they’re negligible,” Dagny answered happily.
 Dagny’s mother continued: “They’re the things that make life beautiful,” said Mrs. Taggart.
 “I want this evening to be very beautiful for you, Dagny.”

 Ayn Rand had no trouble reconciling money and culture in Atlas Shrugged.
 She wrote objectively about the importance of money and she defended the making of it.
 In what is affectionately known as “the money speech,” for example, the copper titan Francisco d’Anconia explained to a roomful of Jamesian-like bores the meaning of money, the meaning of capitalist America, and the cultural superiority not of the old-world aristocrat but of the American industrialist.
 In the following excerpt, Francisco explained that the culture that understood the value of things was the highest culture humans could reach: